xnd-project/libxnd/doc/xnd/types.rst

 Ragged arrays
 ~~~~~~~~~~~~~

-Ragged arrays with explicit types easiest to contruct using the *dtype*
+Ragged arrays with explicit types easiest to construct using the *dtype*
 argument to the xnd constructor.

 .. code-block:: py